exyi/diplomka/diplomka/text/0A-abbreviations.md

 ## List of abbreviations {.unnumbered}

-For brevity, the list only includes ambiguous or uncommon abbreviations.

 * **TODO** — means that the part of the work is incomplete
 * **API** - Application Programming Interface (an interface of a software library)
 * **CIF** / **mmCIF** - \[**m**acro**m**olecular\] Crystallographic Information File (standard file format for molecular structures)